 My father's head spun to the left and he spotted a teenager scrambling up the grassy slope.
 My father jammed the column shift into P and jumped out of the car.
 He had played football in college and caught the young man within seconds.
 It was too dark to tell if he had punched the stone-thrower, although he returned to the station wagon rubbing his knuckles.

 "Damned kids today."

-"That language."
+"Watch that language."
 My mother never used a bad word in her life.
-She thought that swearing was a sign of mental depravity.
+For her swearing was a sign of mental depravity.

 "Sorry."
 My father loved my mother almost as much as he loved his six children.

 After finding the perfect spot, he gave my older brother and me money to get popcorn from the concession stand.
 Frunk was eleven and I was ten.
 This was the first time that we didn't wear pajamas to the drive-in and we walked over to the refreshment stand.
 Teens loitered under the neon lights.